fmidev/weather-satellites-nwc-saf-pps/README.md

 * subscriber settings for Posttroll
 * (internal) output location of Level 1C files
 * which PPS command to use for processing
+* a glob pattern to determine which files were generated
+  * later to be used in publishing the generated data

 ```yaml
 subscriber: